Zimbabwe: Nonbank financial institutions assets to GDP

 Source The International Monetary Fund

 The latest value from 2002 is 0.76 percent, an increase from 0.41 percent in 2001.
 In comparison, the world average is 17.94 percent, based on data from 38 countries.
 Historically, the average for Zimbabwe from 1975 to 2002 is 1.48 percent.
 The minimum value, 0.01 percent, was reached in 1980 while the maximum of 10.32 percent was recorded in 1978.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+See the global rankings or world map for that indicator or use the country comparator to compare trends over time.

 Select indicator